 2. Best Stocks to Buy

-The dashboard of your stock advisor account will list out 12 best stocks that you could consider, usually of blue-chip companies of group companies.
+The dashboard of your stock advisor account will list out the 12 best stocks that you could consider, usually of blue-chip companies or group companies.

 These 12 stocks get updated every Thursday and include 6 stock picks each from both the co-founders.
-Interestingly, some of these stock-picks like Amazon feature in best-stock to buy list repeatedly.
+Interestingly, some of these stock picks like Amazon feature in the best-stock to buy list repeatedly.

-The stock advisor gives the right investment advice by recommending starter stocks meant for the beginner investors who have just started to build a portfolio.
+The stock advisor gives the right investment advice by recommending starter stocks meant for beginner investors who have just started to build a portfolio.

 Usually, the starter stock list gets updated at least once in the year; sometimes it could be more than one as well.